Policy-based Tuning of Autoregressive Image Models with Instance- and Distribution-Level Rewards: Algorithm and Training Details

 We summarize our complete training process in Algorithm~\ref{alg:grpo-merged}.
 All components described in the previous subsections (policy-based tuning, reward modeling, and entropy regularization) are integrated into a single GRPO iteration for policy optimization.
 The algorithm shows the training loop used in all our experiments.

 During training, we generate groups of 12 (G) images per iteration with 12 distinct class prompts.
 Unless otherwise specified, the classifier-free guidance (CFG) scale is fixed to $1.5$, top-$k$ sampling is disabled, and the top-$p$ parameter is set to $1.0$.
 We use a learning rate of $1\times10^{-5}$, an EMA decay $\alpha=0.5$ for batch estimates, and a clipping parameter $\epsilon=0.2$ for sequence level probability ratio $\rho_j(\theta)$.
+For any model we select 10\% higher of pretrained models' token entropy as target entropy $\widehat{H}_{\mathrm{target}}$.
+Full set of hyperparameters can be found in Table~\ref{tab:hyperparameters}.